The imposing George Inn has stood on Weymouth’s quayside for centuries in one form or another.

 That charity is still going strong in the town to this very day.

-But that’s not what this tale is about.
+But that’s not really what this tale is about.

-It concerns the sad story of one of the residents of the pub further up through history of the building.
+It concerns the sad story of one of the residents of the George Tavern further up through its extensive history.

-In 1879 forty two year William James Hines and his wife Sarah, also forty two were living in the George Inn on Weymouth’s quayside, along with their large family.
+In 1879 forty two year William James Hines and his wife Sarah were living in the George Inn on Weymouth’s bustling quayside, along with their large family.

-William was a Hampshire born man, but had moved to the Weymouth area with his family to start a new life working as a licensed victualler.
-By the 1881 they were living and working at the George Inn on the bustling harbourside.
+William was a Hampshire born man, but had moved to the Weymouth area with his family to start a new life as a licensed victualler.

 Move along to September 1879 and their whole world was about to be turned upside down.

-Dad William had just purchased himself a second hand gun, a fowling piece, he fancied a spot of hunting.
+Dad William had just purchased himself a second hand gun, a fowling piece, he fancied a spot of hunting, probably on Weymouth’s then extensive Backwater.

 For some unknown reason, William handed this gun to one of his young sons, 15-year-old William to take upstairs.
 Of course, you can only guess at whats coming next, knowing young boys propensity for getting up to mischief.

-William, or Willie as he was known in the family carried the gun upstairs, and hearing his younger siblings happily playing in the bedroom sprang into the room brandishing the gun at his little brother declaring ” I will shoot you Bertie.”
+William, or Willie as he was known in the family, did as his father bid and carried the gun upstairs, but upon hearing his younger siblings happily playing in their bedroom he sprang into the room surprising them.
+Willie then turned towards his little brother, pointing the fowling piece whilst uttering those fateful words” I will shoot you Bertie.”

-Nine year old Bertie, or to give him his full name, Albert Issac was stood in the wrong place at the wrong time…the shot went straight through his neck, its merciless course ripping out the skin ,muscles, and tissues on its route.
-Bertie dropped to the floor, dead in an instant.
+Tragically, nine year old Bertie, or to give him his full name, Albert Issac had been stood in the wrong place at the wrong time…the shot went straight through his neck, its merciless course ripping out skin, muscles and tissues en route.

-Mum Sarah, working downstairs heard the explosion and the hysterical screams of her children upstairs. running up them two at a time, fear in her heart, she opened the door to a room out of Dante’s hell.
-Bertie lay dead on the floor, blood and skin splattered the walls.
-Little Florence, only aged 7 at the time was besides herself, as was William who began to realise the enormity and horror of what had just happened.
-Over and over again he cried out “I have shot Bertie; I did not try to do it.” unable to comprehend how in a mere second, his life could have turned into a living hell.
+Sister Florence, only aged 7 at the time was besides herself, as was William who began to realise the enormity and horror of what had just happened.
+Over and over again he cried out “I have shot Bertie; I did not try to do it.”
+Unable to comprehend how in a mere second, his life could have turned into such a living nightmare.

 The following Monday an inquest was held at the Guildhall under the watchful eye of Mr Giles Symonds.